Retina Foundation of the Southwest

 • Developed sensitive tests for early detection of retinal degeneration, independent measurement of rod and cone function, and retinal function utilizing the full-field electroretinography (ERG).

-• Invented the home vision test and app, myVisionTracker™, which enables an ophthalmologist to monitor a patient’s AMD remotely between appointments.
+• Invented the home vision test and app, myVisionTrackerâ„¢, which enables an ophthalmologist to monitor a patient’s AMD remotely between appointments.

 Age-Related Macular Degeneration (AMD)

-• Created a world-class clinic to examine patients with AMD that includes state of the art
+• Created a world-class clinic to examine patients with AMD that includes state-of-the-art

 imaging and precise tools for assessing the degree of vision deficits in patients with various forms of AMD.